top of page

 • How to compile an aged debtors report

-• How to compile an aged creditors reports
+• How to compile an aged creditors report

 • And more

 Aged debtors are the outstanding sales invoices owed by customers.
 It details the debts owed by trade debtors.
-An aged debtors report can also be called an accounts receivables report.
+An aged debtors report can also be called an accounts receivable report.

 Aged creditors are the outstanding purchase invoices owed to suppliers.
 It details the debts owed to trade creditors.
 An aged creditors report can also be called an accounts payable report.

-The reports detail outstanding invoices at a specified date.
+The reports detail outstanding invoices as of a specified date.

-Aged debtors and creditors reports can be easily created using accounting software such as Sage, Xero, and QuickBooks Online.
-However, making these reports manually using Excel requires some work.
+Aged debtors and creditors reports can be easily created using accounting software such as Xero or Sage.
+However, manually creating these reports using Excel requires some effort.

-Here is a step-by-step guide for accounts receivables:
+Here is a step-by-step guide for accounts receivable:

 1. Create a column for customer names